Cachexia is a complex change in the body, causing you to lose weight despite eating normally.

 Cachexia in advanced cancer can be very upsetting.
 You can feel very weak and less able to do things.

 Cachexia isn't just associated with cancer.
 It is common in the advanced stages of other illnesses such as heart disease, HIV and kidney disease.

 Losing muscle and fat can make it look as though you are wasting away.
-This can all be made worse by the side effects of the cancer treatment you are having.
-If you are worried or upset about changes to your body and cachexia, talk to your medical team.
+The side effects of your cancer treatment could make this worse.
+If you are worried or upset about changes to your body and cachexia, talk to your healthcare team.
 They will support you.